Snake Tube Fly

 Step by Step tying of a Snake-like Needle Tube Fly

 Below is a step-by-step tying sequence of a snake-like tube fly, intended for sea trout night fishing, but also as a daytime lure for salmon and sea trout.
-Dressed on an ultra slim stainless steel needle tube, diameter 1.5mm, the Snaky tube fly is more easily constructed, and will fish a little deeper, than the conventional snake fly.
-It is also likely to be more durable.
+Dressed on an ultra slim stainless steel needle tube, diameter 1.5mm, the Snake tube fly is more easily constructed, and will fish a little deeper, than the conventional snake fly.
+It is also likely to be more durable, especially if the mylar tubing is omitted, taking full advantage of the slim, shiny stainless steel tube.

 The Snake Tube Fly